aolayeye/05_test_analysis/README.md

 Because we don’t know how many pairs of skis to produce, we write each term of the objective function by multiplying the unit profit by the decision variables we have defined: Maximize Total Profit = $50 Jordanelle + $65 Deercrest
 Note how the dimensions verify that the expression is correct: ($/pair of skis)(number of pairs of skis) = $

 Constraints are generally expressed mathematically as algebraic inequalities or equations with all variables on the left side and constant terms on the right (this facilitates solving the model on a spreadsheet, as we will discuss later).
 To model the constraints, we use a similar approach.
 First, consider the fabrication and finishing constraints.
-We expressed these constraints as
+We expressed these constraints as:

     Fabrication: Total labor-hours used in fabrication cannot exceed the amount of labor hours available.
     Finishing: Total labor-hours used in finishing cannot exceed the amount of labor hours available.

 First, note that the phrase “cannot exceed” translates mathematically as "<="